farmera/sare_grant/study_methods.md

 2. (0.4 - 0.3)/(0.4 + 0.3) = 0.1/0.7 = __0.14__

-Compared with the tree on the left, this one is doing poorly.
+Compared with the healthy tree, the one on the right is doing poorly.
 It's absorbing more than half of the NIR light while reflecting away a good portion of the red.
 Recall that plants use red light to power photosynthesis while NIR light presents a physiological burden to them.
 This is another generic spectral pattern that we can use: _lower NDVI values correlate with unhealthy, distressed plants_.

+* Creating an effective spectral index means capturing the right sort of light, at the right time of day.
+* Interpreting spectral indices requires capturing data at the right time in the growing season.

 ![](img/kite_image_fastie_lut.png)
 ###### Figure 1.